-Lai declined to break down the number of merchants who use the Grab’s financial services but said he sees “significant interest in the product” since its launch, adding that users “definitely” view Grab more than a payments platfom.
+Lai declined to break down the number of merchants who use the Grab’s financial services but said he sees “significant interest in the product” since its launch, adding that users “definitely” view Grab more than a payments platform.

 “We offer our stakeholders across Southeast Asia a range of financial services such as SME lending, smartphone financing, home appliance loans, micro-insurance etc. We also have a Southeast Asia’s largest non-credit card rewards scheme with over 500 merchants participating.

 “As Southeast Asia’s leading super-app, we have created an ecosystem that rewards users and encourages brand loyalty through our reward redemption scheme and subscriptions.
-We are proud to say that we have more than 40 percent of our active users, using multiple Grab services,” he said.
+We are proud to say that we have more than 40 per cent of our active users, using multiple Grab services,” he said.